-The town of Talkeetna is located about halfway between Anchorage and Denali National Park, and offers tons of adventures as well as great views of Denali (aka Mt.
-McKinley).
-The Talkeetna Public Library/Community Resource Center is currently located about 2 miles from downtown, and serves three Upper Susitna Valley communities – Chase, Talkeetna, and Susitna North (aka the Y, or Sunshine) – as well as remote homes along the Alaska Railroad and along the Talkeetna, Susitna, and Chulitna Rivers.
+The town of Talkeetna is located about halfway between Anchorage and Denali National Park, and offers tons of adventures as well as great views of Denali.
+The Talkeetna Public Library/Community Resource Center is located about 2 miles from downtown, and serves three Upper Susitna Valley communities – Chase, Talkeetna, and Susitna North (aka the Y, or Sunshine) – as well as remote homes along the Alaska Railroad and along the Talkeetna, Susitna, and Chulitna Rivers.
 The library provides various resources and programs to change lives and build community.

-The Library has now has Trailhead Parking Passes available for purchase.
-Passes are valid at the following locations: Pioneer Ridge-Austin Helmers, Jim Creek Recreation Area, West Butte, Lazy Mountain, Matanuska River Park, Crevasse Moraine, Government Peak Recreation Area, Alcantra Sports Complex, S Big Lake Parking Lot, Ayrshire, Settlers Bay Coastal Park, Downtown Talkeetna, Christiansen Lake, Talkeetna Lakes, and WHIGMI.
-Passes are available for purchase by cash or check at the library during normal business hours.
-You can pay for a pass by credit card, but you will have to wait for it to be mailed to you.
-Passes are $40 each and $30 for a second pass.
+Trailhead parking passes are good at the following locations: Pioneer Ridge-Austin Helmers, Jim Creek Recreation Area, West Butte, Lazy Mountain, Matanuska River Park, Crevasse Moraine, Government Peak Recreation Area, Alcantra Sports Complex, S Big Lake Parking Lowt, Ayrshire, Settlers Bay Coastal Park, Downton Talkeetna, Christiansen Lake, Talkeetna Lakes, and WHIGMI.
+It is $40 for one pass and $30 for a second pass.
+In building purchase can only be done with cash or check.
+Trailhead passes are valid until December 31, 2020.
+If you wish to pay online you can visit Trailhead Pass Purchase.
+If you purchase them online your pass will be mailed to you.

 Due to the COVID-19 Pandemic the Census Bureau has decided to pause all field operations.
 This means that currently all responses to the 2020 census will need to be done online or over the phone.
 And it has never been easier!